ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Next, it computes a checksum based on the reports that satisfy the query, and checks that the `report_count` and `checksum` included in the request match its computed values.
-If not, then it MUST abort with error "batchMismatch".
+If not, then it MUST abort with an error of type "batchMismatch".

 Next, it computes the aggregate share `agg_share` corresponding to the set of output shares, denoted `out_shares`, for the batch interval, as follows: